Are you a fairly seasoned gardener, with a few notches on your belt?

 These are usually orange or orange-red and black, sometimes spotted, and they consume asparagus tips and ferns while laying eggs as well.

-They can be removed with sprays (preferably organic), or introduction of a high population of natural predators (like some wasp species and lady beetles).
+They can be removed with sprays (preferably organic), or introduction of a high population of natural predators (like some wasp species and ladybugs).

 A small black fly that damages stems especially, giving them red, unappetizing markings.